Source: E-PRTR, DG Statistics

 Waste management in the chemicals, plastics and life sciences industry is based on the following hierarchy: prevention, re-use and recycling, and finally incineration with energy recovery.
 Unavoidable waste must be treated optimally to limit its environmental impact as much as possible.
 A distinction is made between hazardous and non-hazardous waste.

-In 2017, the Belgian chemicals, plastics and life sciences industry accounted for only 4% (948 kilotonnes) of all Belgian industrial waste.
-This good result has been achieved partly thanks to cluster collaboration, with the waste- and side-streams of one company serving as raw materials for another thus avoiding waste generation.
+In 2019, the Belgian chemicals, plastics and life sciences industry accounted for only 4% (689 kilotonnes) of all Belgian industrial waste.
+This good result has been achieved partly thanks to cluster collaboration, with the waste- or side-streams of one company serving as raw materials for another thus avoiding waste generation.
 This kind of industrial symbiosis is typical of the sector.